Contents

 Configuring SSH key auth for discovery

-- Add your SSH RSA (or DSA) Public key to a credential in Device42, and use that credential to configure your discovery job otherwise as you always have
+2. Add your SSH RSA (or DSA) Private key to a credential in Device42, and use that credential to configure your discovery job otherwise, as you always have

 Supported SSH key ciphers

-The following ciphers are supported by Device42 for SSH-key based discovery authentication:
+Device42 supports the following ciphers for SSH-key based discovery authentication:

 Configure discovery target servers for SSH Public key authentication